- Committees and Commissions

 Discovering Windsor Through Art is dedicated to exhibiting visual art outside the constraints of museums and galleries.
 To that end, we have identified 24 utility boxes that will be painted with rotating original art inspired by an annual theme.

-In 2021, seven gifted artists were selected through a competitive process to paint designated utility boxes.
-The theme of “community healing” is designed to highlight the resiliency of Windsor and help the community heal through public art.
+In 2023, eight gifted artists were selected through a competitive process to paint designated utility boxes.
+The theme of “gratitude” is meant to express our positive feelings of appreciation for the people and places around us.
 Over the next few years, this program will grow to eventually all 24 boxes in Windsor will offer original art throughout town.

 Aida Herrera-Keehn and Paula Castro are teachers at Cali Calmecac Language Academy.
 In addition to welcoming our children back into the classroom this spring, they somehow found time to bring this wonderful mural to life!